June 23, 2026

 Or skip the scorecard and book a 30-minute ERP strategy call.
 No pitch.
 If we think one of the three platforms fits you, we will say which one and what implementation looks like.
 If we think none of them fits, we will say that too.

-For most SaaS companies under $100M ARR with a single legal entity, no inventory, and a finance team of one to three people, Rillet is the strongest fit.
-SaaS companies with multi-entity complexity or 50+ finance and operations users typically fit Campfire better.
-NetSuite remains correct for SaaS companies with significant PSA, HCM, or CRM needs in the same system, and for any SaaS company within 18 months of an IPO filing.
+For most SaaS companies under $100M ARR with a single legal entity, no inventory, and a small finance team, Rillet is often the strongest fit.
+Campfire is better suited for SaaS companies with multi-entity complexity or larger finance and operations teams.
+NetSuite remains relevant for companies that need PSA, HCM, or CRM deeply integrated with ERP, or are approaching IPO readiness.

-Rillet can replace NetSuite for finance-only use cases at SaaS companies with simple operational models.
-It cannot replace NetSuite for product-centric businesses, regulated verticals, or companies using NetSuite's CRM, PSA, HCM, inventory, or commerce modules.
-Replacing a customized NetSuite instance with Rillet rarely justifies the switching cost.
+Rillet can replace NetSuite for finance-only use cases in SaaS companies with relatively simple operational structures.
+However, it is not a full replacement for product-centric businesses, regulated industries, or organizations relying on NetSuite modules like CRM, PSA, HCM, inventory, or commerce.
+For heavily customized NetSuite environments, migration is usually not cost-effective.

-NetSuite typically takes 3 to 9 months for mid-market deployments.
-Rillet implementations run 4 to 6 weeks.
-Campfire implementations run 6 to 10 weeks.
-Variance comes from data quality, integration count, and CRM cleanliness.
+NetSuite implementations typically take 3 to 9 months depending on complexity.
+Rillet usually deploys in 4 to 6 weeks.
+Campfire implementations typically run 6 to 10 weeks.
+The timeline depends heavily on data quality, integration complexity, and the state of existing CRM and finance systems.

 Start the Conversation